yssolk9102/kwk-virtual-curriculum-4/web-app/solo/index.md

 <h2>Week 1</h2>

 <article class="solo-day-card">
-  <h3 class="solo-day-label solo-day-click">Monday Not HW</h3>
+  <h3 class="solo-day-label solo-day-click">Monday Night Hack</h3>
   <div class="solo-day-toggle">

     <div>
       <h4>Watch: Intermediate HTML</h4>
-      <p>Watch <a target="blank" href="">this __ minute this video to learn a little more HTML</a>.
-Share your answers to the questions at the end of the video in the Slack thread.
+      <p>Watch <a target="blank" href="https://drive.google.com/file/d/1QhBS7zZy5Ucx76VM69mPi8IzW6kQbADb/view">this video to learn a little more HTML</a>.
+Share your answers to the following questions in the Slack thread: <b> (1) What is something new that you learned in the video?(2) What HTML element(s) are you most excited to try?
+(3) What is something about HTML that you’re still curious about? </b>
  We will review this content as a group tomorrow!</p>
     </div>

     <div>